Imayorrr/ADIDAS-SALES-REPORT-ANAYSIS/README.md

 * Leverage Q3 success: identify the strategies that drove the Q3 peak (promotions, product launches, seasonal demand) and consider extending or replicating them in Q4.
 * Strengthen Q1 performance by launching early-year promotions or pipeline-building strategies to avoid a slow start.

+  # 5.Total Profit by Retailer
+  The Total Profit by Retailer Chart reveals that;
+* West Gear is the top-performing retailer that generated the highest profit by a clear margin.
+* Foot Locker and Sports Direct follow closely forming a strong top-three profit group.
+* There is a sharp drop in profit after Sports Direct.
+* Kohl’s, Amazon and Walmart contribute significantly less profit with Walmart being the lowest among the group.
+  ## Recommendation
+ *  Invest more in  top retailers (west gear, foot locker, sports direct)
+*  Improve visibility and promotions on underperforming platforms

 # CONCLUSION
 * The sales analysis shows that Adidas’ strongest performance comes from a few key areas.
-New York and California lead as the top revenue-generating states, while Florida, Texas, and South Carolina follow as part of the top five.
-Sales channels also show a strong shift toward digital, with online sales contributing the highest revenue, followed by outlet and in-store sales.
+Sales channels show a strong shift toward digital, with online sales contributing the highest revenue, followed by outlet and in-store sales.
 * In terms of products, Men’s Street Footwear stands out as the best-performing category, with men’s athletic footwear and women’s apparel also driving significant revenue.
 Meanwhile, women’s athletic footwear and some apparel lines generate comparatively lower revenue.
 * The West region performs the strongest in both revenue and profit, while the Midwest lags behind.
 Revenue increases steadily from Q1 and peaks in Q3 before dropping in Q4.
 Overall, performance shows strong mid-year momentum but weak end-year results, suggesting seasonal patterns and opportunities to improve consistency across regions and quarters.